2026 AAN SCHEDULE

 Elect board members, vote on new members and learn what’s been going on with the association for the past years.
 Voting members only; please give a voting member your proxy if you cannot attend.

-Cocktails and Awards: 5:30 - 7:30 p.m.
+Cocktails and Honors: 5:30 - 7:30 p.m.

 FRIDAY (7/10/26)